 Neisner Five & Dime

 Unique in its Midwestern market, virtually everyone over age fifty has a story about the Wyandotte and Lincoln Park locations.
-But their expectations were too lofty to reach.
+An early 1970s attempt at expansion proved to be their undoing locally.

 Old Country Buffet